erikfredner/dsst289-2024/syllabus.md

 ### Participation

-- You will work on practice problems during class in notebooks.
+- After a brief lecture reviewing material from the reading, you will work on practice notebooks during class in small groups.
 - Everyone may have up to two unexcused absences.
   - Additional unexcused absences will harm your participation grade.
 - You may email me to request an excused absence.
   - Your request will be approved if it is for illness, hospitalization, death in the family, important religious holidays, or university activities (e.g., field trips, University-sponsored athletic events).
-- You do *not* need to provide details.
+  - You do *not* need to provide details if request an absence for one of the reasons above.
     - Simply say, "I'm sick."
 You don't need to tell me, e.g., "I have strep throat."
 - Students who receive excused absences may submit homework late.
 - Please request an excused absence before missing class if possible.
   - If you request an excused absence *after* missing class, you must do so as soon as possible.